 How do I sign up for a class?

 Please follow the REGISTER instructions on the website to sign up and pay for a class.
-You also will find enrollment forms by the front door.
+You also will find enrollment forms by the front door if paying cash or check.
 If a class or camp is full, contact us to discuss options.
 Please don’t just drop in.
 The Studio is only staffed when teachers are teaching, and they shouldn’t be disturbed without an appointment.
-You must have a confirmation email to be at class.
+You must have a receipt to be at class.
 Thanks in advance for your patience and understanding.
-Connecting with you is very important to us, and we do that best via email at [email protected]
+Connecting with you is very important to us, and we do that best via email at email@example.com.

 Can we tour the studio?